NapthaAI/http-oauth-mcp-server/README.md

 Make sure to fill this information into your `.env`.
 Copy `.env.template` and then update the values with your configurations & secrets.

+Note that while we are proxying the upstream authorization server, we are _not_ returning the end-user's auth token to the MCP client / host - instead, we are issuing our own, and allowing the client / host to use that token to authorize with our server.
+This prevents a malicious client or host from abusing the token, or from it being abused if it's leaked.

 ## Dependencies
 [Bun](https://bun.sh), a fast all-in-one JavaScript runtime, is the recommended runtime and package manager for this repository.
 Limited compatibility testing has been done with `npm` + `tsc`.